tom--/Collation-to-Charset-Table/README.md

 The Collation-to-Charset-Table tools got more complex to help me cope.

-But I don't really know what I'm doing and I could use your help, of you have any to give.
+But I don't really know what I'm doing and I could use your help, if you have any to give.

 If you have any comments or thoughts, please use the Github issue tracker.
 Even if you just used the tool I'd like to hear about it: